NZAEE Conference 2026

 We will host a conference dinner at the venue on either Monday or Tuesday evening (TBC), which will be optional when you register.

-There will also be an option to stay on site in either bunkroom style accommodation or camping in your own tent.
-This will provide an affordable option and more time for networking, with evening meals and breakfast included.
+Another reason we chose Motu Moana camp as our conference venue is it allows us the opportunity to stay on site and extend our time for in person connection.
+There will be the option to stay in either bunkroom style accommodation or to camp in your own tent.
+This will also provide an affordable option, with breakfast and optional dinner included in the accommodation registration price.
 If you would rather organise your own accommodation, there are many options near the venue and we will share some ideas here soon.

 Do you have an idea for a workshop, case study, resource or interactive discussion that you would love to share with others?
 We are currently seeking expressions of interest for contributions to the conference programme, with a range of options available.

-Let's celebrate and share the mahi happening in our sector, with a focus on practice and research that supports learners and educators with positive action, collaboration, interconnection, wellbeing, agency, equity and joy.
+Let's celebrate and share the mahi happening in our sector, with a focus on practice and research that supports learners and educators with positive action, collaboration, interconnection, wellbeing, agency, creativity and joy.

 Please click on the link below to complete the form and submit your idea.
 Our conference committee will review all submissions and get back to you in May to confirm or discuss your idea further.